merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 #### Filter functions by codon count

 `--function-min-codons` removes reported functions lacking the specified minimum number of codons.
 Function codon count filters occur after gene codon count filters: the set of genes contributing to function codon frequencies can be restricted by also using `--gene-min-codons`.

+### Replace NaN with 0 in output

+`--infinity-to-zero` replaces null values in the output table with 0.
+Codons for absent amino acids have null values in synonymous analysis.
+Be careful using this option, since NaN replaced by 0 in synonymous analysis does not have the intended meaning, introducing an inaccuracy which can propagate in downstream calculations like codon usage bias.